 Abstract: Why aren't deposits fully insured?
-I examine the optimal level of deposit insurance coverage limit in a model with both self-fulfilling and fundamental-driven bank runs and highlight the bank profitability channel of insurance costs.
-An increase in the insurance cap lowers the probability of self-fulfilling runs, but raises the payout cost when a bank run does occur.
-Interestingly, a self-funded deposit insurance may charge a higher premium on banks, which erodes banks' profits and makes them more vulnerable to runs, especially when interest rate spread is narrow.
-Fiscal externalities enter into the tradeoff when the optimal deposit insurance requires "leaning against the wind".
+I examine the optimal level of deposit insurance coverage limit in a model with both self-fulfilling and fundamental-driven bank runs and highlights the bank-profitability channel of costs.
+An increase in the insurance cap lowers the probability of runs, but increases the payout cost when a bank run does occur.
+Interestingly, a self-financed deposit insurance fund with no fiscal externalities may charge a higher premium on banks, which erodes banks' profits and makes them more vulnerable to runs.
+In equilibrium, partial insurance is optimal.
+In an economy with narrow saving-lending interest rate spread, other things equal, the deposit insurance cap should be lower in order not to burden the banking industry.